 If you have stepped inside a health food store, craft brewery, or even a local convenience store in the last 10 years, chances are you have encountered a bottle of a slightly fizzy, fermented tea known as kombucha.
 Whether or not you have personally braved a sip, this ancient drink’s popularity has boomed in the last decade, popping up first on the West Coast and spanning across the United States as consumers become more aware of its proposed health benefits.
 While studies have suggested that health benefits linked to kombucha have at times been inflated by popular media and industry leaders, kombucha is still thought to be a rich source of probiotics, organic acids, and antioxidants.

-If you're interested in brewing your own version of this fermented tea one of the most important things to keep an eye on (as with any fermented food or beverage) is the pH level.
-This might sound like a lot to a new kombucha brewer, so we’ve put together all the information a new brewer needs to make a safe and healthy kombucha at home.
+If you are interested in brewing your own version of this fermented tea, a few critically important things to keep in mind are pH and titratable acidity.
+Depending on your familiarity with some of these parameters, this all might seem a little intimidating, so we’ve put together all the information a new brewer (or seasoned hobbyist) needs to make safe and consistent kombucha.

 What is kombucha?

 First brewed in China around the year 220 BC, kombucha in its simplest form is a fermented tea made from combining tea, sugar, bacteria, and yeast.
 After the tea is steeped and sugared, a culture commonly known as a SCOBY (Symbiotic Culture of Bacteria and Yeast) is added, allowing fermentation to begin.
 After 7 to 10 days, the tea has become an acidic, slightly carbonated, and somewhat alcoholic beverage hailed for its supposed healing properties for ailments ranging from high blood pressure to Type 2 diabetes.